utdata/rwd-mastery-assignments/skittles/README.md

 - Are candy colors evenly distributed within a package of Skittles?
 - Does the candy color distribution change over a series of packages?

 If you participated in the data gathering exercise then you likely know the answer to the first question.
 They are often not even as some packages have more candies of certain colors.
-But what about a number of packages.
+But what about a number of packages?

 We'll use Workbench to find out and Datawrapper to visualize.
 We'll be making a bar chart so you might look over the [Datawrapper Academy entry](https://academy.datawrapper.de/article/7-bar-chart) on that.